allthingsida/ida-cmake/README.md

 ## IDABIN

-The `IDABIN` environment variable, is optional, should point to where you have IDA executables folder.
+The, optional, `IDABIN` environment variable should point to where you have IDA executables folder.
 Since in most cases the IDA binaries are located in a non-writable path (Program Files for example), two cases are advised here:

 - `C:\Users\[username]\AppData\Roaming\Hex-Rays\IDA Pro`